-The information in this section of this AIF has been extracted fully or where appropriate in part, from the Ulaan Ovoo Technical Report, Chandgana Technical Report and Pulacayo FS, as applicable.
+The information in this section of this AIF has been extracted fully or where appropriate in part, from the Ulaan Ovoo PFS, Chandgana Technical Report, Pulacayo FS, Pulacayo Technical Report, First Paca Technical Report, and Paca Technical Report, as applicable.
+The Pulacayo deposit and Paca deposit are described together in the Pulacayo Project section with important differences described separately.
 New information is provided where appropriate.
 Portions of the following excerpts are based on the assumptions, qualifications and procedures set forth in the respective technical reports which are not fully described herein.
 For a complete description of assumptions, qualifications and procedures associated with the information contained in each technical report, reference should be made to the full text of each technical report available under Prophecy's or Apogee's SEDAR profile, as applicable, at www.SEDAR.com.